 PRSU's were granted to executives prior to fiscal 2020 and included (i) market price performance conditions that provide for the award to vest only after the average closing price of the Company's stock trades above a predetermined market level and (ii) another performance condition that requires the achievement of an operating performance target.
 PRSU's generally vest over a two to five year period.
 For restricted stock units with market conditions, the Company estimates the grant date fair value using a Monte Carlo simulation model.
 This valuation methodology utilizes the closing price of the Company's common stock on grant date and several key assumptions, including expected volatility of the Company's stock price, and risk-free rates of return.
 This valuation is performed with the assistance of a third party valuation specialist.
-PRSU's are expensed over the service period under the requisite acceleration method.
+PRSU's are expensed over the service period under the accelerated attribution method.

-PSU's were granted to executives in fiscal 2020 and vest after a three year performance period during which certain earnings before interest and taxes and return on invested capital performance standards must be satisfied for vesting to occur.
-PSU's are also subject to a lock up period that prevents the sale, contract to sell or transfer shares for two years subsequent to the date of vesting.
-PSU's are expensed over the service period under the requisite acceleration method and based on an estimated percentage of achievement of certain pre-established goals.
+PSU's were granted in fiscal 2020 and fiscal 2022 to executives that vest after a three year performance period during which certain earnings before interest and taxes and return on invested capital performance conditions must be satisfied for vesting to occur.
+The PSU's granted to executives in fiscal 2020 are also subject to a lock up period that prevents the sale, contract to sell or transfer shares for two years subsequent to the date of vesting.
+PSU's are expensed over the service period under the accelerated attribution method and based on an estimated percentage of achievement of certain preestablished goals.